SemIdea/css-organizer/README.md

 Thank you for your interest in contributing to this project!

+## Contact

+If you have any questions or issues with this project, please don't hesitate to contact me.
+You can reach me on Discord at `SemIdeia_#5127`.
+Feel free to send me a message if you need help, have a suggestion, or just want to say hi!

 ## License

 This project is licensed under the MIT License.
 Please see the [LICENSE](LICENSE) file for more details.